It starts with self-forgiveness.

-Forgiving oneself and others is the gateway to our capacity to love.
+Forgiving oneself and others is the gateway to growing our capacity to love.
 It is coupled intimately with humility and vulnerability.
 These together bring us to unconditional love for ourselves and others.
-It brings us to compassion and acceptance.
+It brings us to a deeper felt sense of radical compassion and acceptance.

-If the idea of Oneness is true (which I feel is so), to not forgive another is to hold a piece of ourselves in an aggressive hostage.
-Violence (which is obviously physical, though I also think can be verbal and even just energetic) must be transformed for peace to take its place.
+If the idea of Oneness is true (which I feel is so), to not forgive another is to hold a piece of ourselves in an aggressive hostage, that only hurts us inside.
+Violence (which is obviously physical, though I also think can be verbal and even just energetic, as all physical violence begins with words) must be transformed for peace to take its place.

 True love is not only the rainbows and sunshine in relationships.
 It can be a journey through the underworld of our dark sides.
 It can be rough, and it can be full of pain.
-If we allow ourselves to go through that tumbler, our hearts will be polished, strong, and shiny, like a beautiful sparkling stone that we can carry within us.
+If we allow ourselves to go through that tumbler, our heart and soul will be polished, strong, and shiny, like a beautiful sparkling gem that we can carry within us.

 It is the light from this gem within our hearts, that serves as a beacon to guide the world forward, out of the darkness, and into our healing as whole healthy vibrant beings on this planet.

 Choose Love.
 Choose forgiveness.
 Choose compassion.
 Choose kindness.

 Full ownership of one’s own contributions to the outcome experienced, coupled with radical self-compassion, self-acceptance, self-forgiveness, along with gratitude for the lessons learned and the “sharp beauty” that was its delivery system to you, is the psychological juggling feat required for generating the forgiveness needed to heal yourself.